Canadian football: Start of play

 At the beginning of a match, an official tosses a coin and allows the captain of the visiting team to call heads or tails.
 The captain of the team winning the coin toss is given the option of having first choice, or of deferring first choice to the other captain.
 The captain making first choice may either choose a) to kick off or receive the kick at the beginning of the half, or b) which direction of the field to play in.
 The remaining choice is given to the opposing captain.
 Before the resumption of play in the second half, the captain that did not have first choice in the first half is given first choice.
 Teams usually choose to defer, so it is typical for the team that wins the coin toss to kick to begin the first half and receive to begin the second.

 Play begins at the start of each half with one team place-kicking the ball from its own end of the field: the 35-yard line in the CFL, the 45-yard line in amateur play.
 Both teams then attempt to catch the ball.
-The player who recovers the ball may run while holding the ball, or lateral throw the ball to a teammate.
+The player who recovers the ball may run while holding the ball, or laterally throw the ball to a teammate.